ankkona/Swiggy-Restaurant-Performance-Pricing-Analysis/README.md

 City Performance Matrix (Scatter Plot with Benchmarks): Strategic quadrant view of city performance.

 Cuisine Ratings & Popularity (Combo Chart): Balances demand vs customer satisfaction.

-# What should the organisation do next best on your findings?
+# What should the organisation do next?
 - Invest in high-rating, low-count cities (e.g., Mumbai) by onboarding more quality restaurants.
 - Improve quality standards in low-rating but high-count cities through partner audits and incentives.
 - Promote premium and mid-range restaurants, as they consistently outperform budget options in ratings.